 - always use a proper ashtray that can’t tip over

-- stub cigarettes out completely and dispose of them carefully
+- stub cigarettes out completely and dispose of them carefully– put it out, right out

 - never smoke in bed or when you’re tired